Dr Jayakrupakar Nallala

 Extension: (Streatham) 4149

-Jayakrupakar obtained PhD from the Université de Reims Champagne-Ardenne, France during which the potentials of vibrational spectroscopy as a cancer diagnostic tool were demonstrated via the concepts of spectral histopathology and infrared spectral barcoding of colon tissue and tissue arrays.
+2. Jayakrupakar obtained his PhD from the Université de Reims Champagne-Ardenne, France during which the potentials of vibrational spectroscopy as a cancer diagnostic tool were demonstrated via the concepts of spectral histopathology and infrared spectral barcoding in clinical colon tissue and tissue arrays.

 Education and Research Activities

-2013- Ongoing Post-doctoral Research Fellow, University of Exeter, United Kingdom
+2018-Ongoing Post-doctoral Research Fellow, University of Exeter, United Kingdom (CRUK Grand Challege-Precision)

 2009-2012 PhD, Université de Reims Champagne-Ardenne, France